Figuring \w+ out

 Our space #

 I was riding my bike through a neighborhood when two dogs started barking and running inside their fence alongside me.
-The continued to run until they got to the corner of their fence.
+They continued to run until they got to the corner of their fence.
 As I rode on I felt sad for them, because the space they exist in is small.

 But then I began to compare their life to the life of my dogs.
 Most days my dogs go on two walks.
 They receive a lot of interactions from my wife and I. But their space isn't significantly greater.
 Most of their life will be spent in the house.
 Is their space better?